QATester35D/hockey-schedule/README.md

 Output: The output will be a spreadsheet that shows who each team is going to play for the week specified in the API call.

-Since this was a self-defined project for training purposes, the following programming elements were implemented:
+The following programming elements were implemented:
 - Importing modules
 - Creating modules
 - Class structure